de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 ## Private

-When a field or a method has been defined as private, they can only be accessed within the class.
+When we define a field or a method as private, we can only access them within the same class.

 ```java
 class Book {